Newnans Lake Conservation Area

+Please respect Florida’s wildlife and use caution while visiting district lands.
+These are wild animals.
+For your safety, do not approach or feed any wild animal.
 Common wildlife sightings include white-tailed deer, fox, otter and a variety of snakes.
 The Newnans Lake area is a popular wildlife viewing area.
 Common sightings include bald eagles, osprey, wild turkeys and several varieties of warblers, wading birds and shore birds.

 - Hiking, bicycling, fishing, horseback riding, wildlife viewing, canoeing and picnicking. more info

 - Hunting is allowed on the Hatchet Creek portion of the property.

 - A boat ramp is located at the county’s Owens-Illinois Park near the South Tract.